MihailRis/VoxelEngine-Cpp/doc/en/rigging.md

 The process of working with skeletons will be simplified in the future.

+Models are loaded automatically; adding them to preload.json is not required.

 ## Models

 Models should be located in the models folder.
 Currently only OBJ format is supported.